-The three main traits of a successful Product Designer is that 1) they understand who they are designing for and why, 2) they are humble and gracious to listen to another person’s ideas, while at the same time understanding clearly what they want and why and 3) they can visualize the design.
+The three main traits of a successful Product Designer are that 1) they understand who they are designing for and why 2) they are humble and gracious to listen to another person’s ideas while at the same time understanding clearly what they want and why and 3) they can visualize the design.

-Knowing and understanding your customer base is about 60% of the traits an excellent Product Designer has.
-The very best product designers I have worked with all really understand who they are designing and why they are designing this product for that particular customer base.
+Knowing and understanding your customer base is about 60% of an excellent product designer’s traits.
+The very best product designers I have worked with all understand who they are designing and why this product is for that particular customer base.

 This is an essential trait of what makes someone a great designer.
-They understand that it is their customers to some degree that dictates their designs.
-They can put aside any of their own personal wants, likes, or dislikes and design for the customer, who will ultimately be the persons who will purchase the products.
+They understand that their customers, to some degree, dictate their designs.
+They can put aside any of their wants, likes, or dislikes and design for the customer, who will ultimately be the persons who will purchase the products.

 Many may say, “hey, of course,” a great Product Designer needs to design products that sell; after all, that is their job.
-But the truth is that many designers have a tough time putting aside their personal wants and desires and really designing for their customers.
-Some designers always think they are “right” or fully understand the trends, when they may not really have an excellent grasp of their customers’ wants or accept.
+But the truth is that many designers have a tough time putting aside their wants and desires and designing for their customers.
+Some designers always think they are “right” or fully understand the trends when they may not have an excellent grasp of their customers’ wants or acceptance.

 Great design is like great art.
-What is great can be personal, in what actually sells, and why it sells be personal to the consumer.
-Just like some companies can sell one kind of look or trend, their customer will accept this look.
+What is great can be personal; what sells and why is it personal to the consumer.
+Like some companies can sell one kind of look or trend, their customers will accept this look.
 Another company could have a completely different look and trend, but that look and trend will also sell to their customer base.
-Is one company designing the right product and another company designing the wrong product?
+Is one company designing the right product and another designing the wrong one?

-The truth is that both companies are right as they have products that sell.
+The truth is that both companies are correct as they have products that sell.
 They both have Product Designers who understand their client base and what will sell.

 So if you want to become a great product designer, the first thing you should look to understand is the audience you are designing for and why.
 The good news is that this can be learned with experience and time.

-Being teachable and listening to others is about 30% of the traits an excellent Product Designer has.
-This is a trait of all the many great designers I have worked with; they are always willing to listen to others’ ideas.
+Being teachable and listening to others is about 30% of an excellent product designer’s traits.
+This is a trait of many great designers I have worked with; they are always willing to listen to others’ ideas.

-One of the major reasons for this is the Product Designer’s ultimate goal is to produce and design the best product they can.
-They fully understand that the making of a great product requires a lot of team effort.
-Everything from the manufacturing team, to those who are developing the product, to everyone working to help make this product viable – are all important members of this product development team.
+One of the primary reasons for this is the Product Designer’s ultimate goal is to produce and design the best product they can.
+They fully understand that making a great product requires a lot of team effort.
+Everything from the manufacturing team to those developing the product to everyone working to help make this product viable – are all important members of this product development team.
 The great Product Designers will see them all, especially those who are experts in their fields, as a viable part of this product development team.

-I have noticed that it is the novice designers who may try to really push what they want.
+I have noticed that novice designers may try to push what they want.
 They will discount the other team members.
-They may discount what others tell them, or they may basically say, “look, I am right, so do what I tell you to do.”
+They may discount what others tell them, say, “look, I am right, so do what I tell you to do.”

 Some new product designers who have just come out of school may not understand how a person can even be a viable designer unless they know all the latest computer programs.
 But the truth is that many great designers have limited computer skills.

-Having great computer skills and being able to design great products is not the same thing.
-A person can have great computer skills but have absolutely no idea what really constitutes a great design.
-And a great designer can have zero computer skills but have a really great eye for design.
+Having great computer skills and designing great products are not the same thing.
+A person can have great computer skills but have no idea what constitutes a great design.
+And a great designer can have zero computer skills but have a great eye for design.

 Having great computer skills and knowing the latest technology can only help a great designer be even better than what they are today.
 However, if a designer can visualize the product somehow and then put it on paper, they can still develop amazing products.